-You have two ways of discovering the tests.
-You can simulate the execution by using the --dry-run argument:
+There are two ways of discovering the tests.
+One way is to simulate the execution by using the --dry-run argument:

 which supports all run arguments, simulates the run and even lists the test params.

 The other way is to use list subcommand that lists the discovered tests If no arguments provided, Avocado lists "default" tests per each plugin.
 The output might look like this: